Tornado Druid Endgame Build Guide

 Gear & Skills

-- With its +1 ranks to all passive abilities, the Shroud of False Death delivers a considerable boost to our damage and defense.
+- With its +1 ranks to all passive abilities, the Shroud of False Death delivers a considerable boost to your damage and defense.
 It also comes with the added utility of granting Invisibility and Movement Speed via its effect.

 This Speedfarming variant optimizes the build for easy activities like Helltides, Whispers, Nightmare Dungeons and lower Pit Tiers.